India News | PM Modi to Address 90th Interpol General Assembly on Tuesday | LatestLY

-New Delhi, Oct 17 (PTI) Prime Minister Narendra Modi on Tuesday will address the 90th Interpol general assembly that will be attended by delegations from 195 member countries comprising ministers, police chiefs of countries, heads of national central bureaus and senior police officers.
+New Delhi, Oct 18 (PTI) Prime Minister Narendra Modi will on Tuesday address the 90th Interpol general assembly that will be attended by delegations from 195 member countries comprising ministers, police chiefs of countries, heads of national central bureaus and senior police officers.

 The general assembly will be held from October 18 to 21 here.